swaggo/swag/README.md

    --codeExampleFiles value, --cef value  Parse folder containing code example files to use for the x-codeSamples extension, disabled by default
-   --parseInternal                        Parse go files in internal packages, disabled by default (default: false) --generatedTime                        Generate timestamp at the top of docs.go, disabled by default (default: false) --defaultRequired                      Set validation required for all fields by default (default: false) --parseDepth value                     Dependency parse depth (default: 100) --instanceName value                   This parameter can be used to name different swagger document instances.
+   --parseInternal                        Parse go files in internal packages, disabled by default (default: false) --generatedTime                        Generate timestamp at the top of docs.go, disabled by default (default: false) --requiredByDefault                    Set validation required for all fields by default (default: false) --parseDepth value                     Dependency parse depth (default: 100) --instanceName value                   This parameter can be used to name different swagger document instances.
 It is optional.
    --overridesFile value                  File to read global type overrides from. (default: ".swaggo")